-To add a new port, click the Add button and then customize the new port.
 Every port must have a name, which can be customized by double-clicking the field in the Name column and typing a name.
-In addition to selecting the kind of port (input, output or input/output), users can assign a data type by clicking the Type field and selecting a type from the drop-down menu.
+In addition to selecting the kind of port (input, output, or input/output), users can assign a data type by clicking the Type field and selecting a type from the drop-down menu.
 The port Direction field determines how the port will be displayed on the Workflow canvas ("North" places the port at the top of the actor, "South" on the bottom, etc).
 Kepler will display the port name on the Workflow canvas if "Show Name" is selected, and will hide the port (i.e., not show it on the Workflow canvas) if "Hide" is selected.
-Adding ports is essential to some actors (like the Expression actor).
-In other cases, adding ports is relatively meaningless since the actor is not designed to use any information on the added port.

 Units (seconds, meters, etc) can be selected by clicking the Units field and selecting a measurement from the drop-down menu.
-Assigning units helps insure the integrity of workflow processing (e.g., that meters are not added to miles per second, etc).
-If units are assigned, the Unit Constraints Solver (accessed by right-clicking the

-Workflow canvas and selecting Unit Constraints Solver from the drop-down menu) can be used to discover, analyze, and, in some cases, fix, unit inconsistencies that exist in a model.
+Assigning units helps ensure the integrity of workflow processing (e.g., making sure that meters are not added to miles per second, etc).
+If units are assigned, the Unit Constraints Solver (accessed by right-clicking the Workflow canvas and selecting Unit Constraints Solver from the drop-down menu) can be used to discover, analyze, and in some cases fix unit inconsistencies that exist in a model.

-Each port can also be assigned a data type (e.g., double or array; See Section 3.2.6 for more information about data types).
+Each port can also be assigned a data type (e.g., double or array; see Section 3.2.6 for more information about data types).
 The type of the port restricts the type of the token that can pass through it.
 These types can be declared via the Type drop-down menu, or left undeclared, in which case the application will resolve the type when the workflow is executed.
-In many cases there is no need to enter port type information.
+In many cases, there is no need to enter port type information.

-3.2.4.1 External Port
+3.2.4.1 EXTERNAL PORT